-The proposed bridge between knowledge management and learning initiatives is illustrated in Figure 4.
+The proposed bridge between knowledge management and learning initiatives is illustrated in Figure 1.
 As illustrated in this figure, the connection between the two concepts is based on the knowledge management STEPS and learning organization maturity models.
 The left side of the figure illustrates the STEPS model with each of the five levels from start-up through sustainability.
 In addition to these five steps, a preparation step has been added for those organizations just beginning to approach knowledge management and a continuation step has been added for organizations who are continuing to refine knowledge management practices beyond the maturity stage.
-Similarly, the learning maturity model is illustrated on the right side of the diagram.
-In this illustration, the five stages of maturity are illustrated vertically from establishing to maturing.
+Similarly, the learning maturity model is illustrated vertically from establishing to maturing.
 Once again, the preparation and continuation stages have been added at the beginning and end of the process.

 The beginning of the link between these two models resides in the STEPS knowledge management model.
 Since learning cannot occur without an active pursuit and management of knowledge, the establishment of a knowledge management initiative is essential to the eventual movement to a learning culture.
-As illustrated in Figure 4, since knowledge management must come first in the process, the beginning of the STEPS model is pictured with a lower first step than the learning maturity model.
+As illustrated in Figure 1, since knowledge management must come first in the process, the beginning of the STEPS model is pictured with a lower first step than the learning maturity model.
 In the process of establishing a knowledge management focus, an organization will move through the first and second steps with a focus on an individual project or group.
 Since learning is an organization activity that requires sharing among all segments of the organization, these first stages in the knowledge management process are not conducive to a sustained learning initiative.
 Therefore, the first two stages of the knowledge management are considered preparatory for learning rather than the launching points for a learning initiative.